-29.6.1.3.1Landscape Effects - Onshore Substation and National Grid Substation
+29.6.1.3.1 Landscape Effects - Onshore Substation and National Grid Substation

-150. In summary, the main area where changes to the perceived character occur as a result of the construction of the onshore substation and National Grid infrastructure is within a localised area of the Ancient Estate Claylands LCT (01) and Estate Sandlands LCT (07) to the north of Friston, between Grove Road and

-Fristonmoor.
-The physical effect of the construction of the onshore substation and National Grid substation on agricultural land and hedgerows is assessed as being not significant, however significant effects on the character of the landscape are assessed as occurring within a localised area of approximately 1km around the onshore substation and National Grid substation, including significant physical effects on a patch of vegetation within the eastern part of the onshore substation, which requires to be felled.
+- In summary, the main area where changes to the perceived character occur as 150. a result of the construction of the onshore substation and National Grid infrastructure is within a localised area of the Ancient Estate Claylands LCT (01) and Estate Sandlands LCT (07) to the north of Friston, between Grove Road and Fristonmoor.
+The physical effect of the construction of the onshore substation and National Grid substation on the agricultural land, hedgerows and a small area of Laurel Covert woodland, is assessed as being not significant, however significant effects on the character of the landscape are assessed as occurring within a localised area of approximately 1km around the onshore substation and National Grid substation.
 The construction of the onshore substation and National Grid substation will result in a large-scale change to the local character of this area of the LCT, during construction of the onshore substation, construction compound and access roads, together with the increased activity of vehicles, machinery, cranes and the stockpiling of materials that will be needed during construction.
 The construction works will result in changes in ground conditions/profiles, installation of substation platforms on agricultural land, and the addition of compounds, fencing and installation of electrical infrastructure.
 As the onshore substation and National Grid substation are constructed, the form of the buildings and external electrical infrastructure will take shape during the construction period and influence the existing landscape character.
-The built forms will increase the prominence of development components in the landscape through the introduction of large-scale buildings and introduce complex electrical infrastructure, increasing the influence of electrical infrastructure on the character of this area.

-151. The construction of the onshore substation and National Grid substation will have not significant effects on the character or special qualities of the AONB.
+The built forms will increase the prominence of development components in the landscape through the introduction of largescale buildings and introduce complex electrical infrastructure, increasing the influence of electrical infrastructure on the character of this area. - 151.
+The construction of the onshore substation and National Grid substation will have not significant effects on the character or special qualities of the AONB.
 The onshore substation and National Grid substation are located outside the AONB and its immediate setting, approximately 1.6 km to the north of the AONB at its closest point (where the AONB covers the estuary of the River Alde) and 3.7 km to the west of the edge of the main 'coastal' area of the AONB (near Aldringham (Area A)).
-The special qualities of the AONB will not be subject to change as a result of the construction of the onshore substation and National Grid infrastructure, primarily due the distance of the construction of the onshore substation and National Grid infrastructure from the AONB and their limited visibility from within the AONB.
+The special qualities of the AONB will not be subject to change as a result of the construction of the onshore substation and National Grid infrastructure, primarily due the distance of the construction of the onshore substation and their limited visibility from within the AONB.